llamerada-jp/libwebrtc/README.md

 https://webrtc.org/native-code/development/

 ## How to use
-Archive file contains compiled libraries and include files for C++.
+Released archive files contains compiled libraries and include files for C++.
-You can use these files by unarchive it and link it to your compiler.
+You can use these files by unarchive it and link it to your programs.

 ## License
-License follows original sources it.
+License follows original sources of it.
 See below documents.

 https://webrtc.org/license/